Braves Field: Baseball history

 Before the Braves became the first modern-era franchise to relocate, in 1952, the Boston Braves franchise had been in Boston since 1871.
 Before Braves Field, the franchise had played at South End Grounds, with play at Congress Street Grounds in 1894 while South End Grounds was rebuilt following the May 15, 1894 Roxbury Fire.

 Shortly after the Boston Red Sox opened Fenway Park in 1912, Braves owner James Gaffney purchased the former Allston Golf Club, one mile west of Fenway Park to build a new park for the Braves.
-Construction of the $600,000 Braves Field began on March 20, 1915 and was completed before the end of the 1915 season.
+Construction of the $600,000 Braves Field began on March 20, 1915, and was completed before the end of the 1915 season.
 The park was constructed entirely of steel (approx 750 tons) and an estimated 8 e6lbs of concrete.
-Braves Field officially opened on August 18, 1915 with 46,000 in attendance to see the Braves defeat the St. Louis Cardinals 3-1.
-In his Opening Day coverage, J.C.
-O’Leary of the Boston Globe described brand new Braves Field as “the finest ballpark in the world.
-There is not another like it anywhere, and the probability is that it will stand preeminent for the next 25 years.”
+Braves Field officially opened on August 18, 1915, with 46,000 in attendance to see the Braves defeat the St. Louis Cardinals 3–1.
+In his Opening Day coverage, J. C. O'Leary of The Boston Globe described brand new Braves Field as "the finest ballpark in the world.
+There is not another like it anywhere, and the probability is that it will stand preeminent for the next 25 years."
 Braves Park was the largest stadium built in that era, with 40,000 capacity and a trolley system leading to the park.

 Braves Field was nicknamed The Wigwam by fans.
-Later it was nicknamed The Bee Hive and the name changed to National League Park, from 1936–1941, a period during which the owners changed the nickname of the team to the Boston Bees.
+Later it was nicknamed The Bee Hive and the name changed to National League Park, from 1936 to 1941, a period during which the owners changed the nickname of the team to the Boston Bees.
 The renaming of the team and stadium were both eventually dropped.
 During this span, it hosted the fourth Major League Baseball All-Star Game in 1936.
 With its capacity to hold more fans than Fenway Park, Braves Field was used by the Red Sox in the 1915 and 1916 World Series; with Braves Field still under construction, the Braves had used Fenway Park for their World Series title in 1914.